hackerschoice/gsocket.io/index.md

 layout: default
 ---

-Global Socket allows two workstations on different private networks to communicate with each other.
+Global Socket allows 2 workstations on different private networks to communicate with each other.
 Through firewalls and through NAT - like there is no firewall.

 <script src="https://asciinema.org/a/lL94Vsjz8JM0hCjnfKM173Ong.js" id="asciicast-lL94Vsjz8JM0hCjnfKM173Ong" async data-autoplay="true" data-speed="2" ></script>